espressif/esp-idf/docs/en/api-guides/build-system.rst

 - A top-level project CMakeLists.txt file.
 This is the primary file which CMake uses to learn how to build the project; and may set project-wide CMake variables.
 It includes the file :idf_file:`/tools/cmake/project.cmake` which implements the rest of the build system.
 Finally, it sets the project name and defines the project.

 - "sdkconfig" project configuration file.
 This file is created/updated when ``idf.py menuconfig`` runs, and holds the configuration for all of the components in the project (including ESP-IDF itself).
 The "sdkconfig" file may or may not be added to the source control system of the project.

+- Optional "bootloader_components" directory contains components that need to be compiled and linked inside the bootloader project.
+A project does not have to contain custom bootloader components of this kind, but it can be useful in case the bootloader needs to be modified to embed new features.

 - Optional "components" directory contains components that are part of the project.
 A project does not have to contain custom components of this kind, but it can be useful for structuring reusable code or including third-party components that aren't part of ESP-IDF.
 Alternatively, ``EXTRA_COMPONENT_DIRS`` can be set in the top-level CMakeLists.txt to look for components in other places.